billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

 1. #### Bring my old blog's color and sidebar customizations into pelican-octopress-theme

-    This is of course optional, but I wanted to change the header background color of the Octopress theme, and rearrange the sidebar.
+    This is, of course, an optional step, but I wanted to change the header background color of the Octopress theme, and rearrange the sidebar.

     This required a bit of tinkering, but it wasn't too bad.